 - Ivy blocks

 Trail Running Safety

-If not racing, but just training, it imperative to follow strong safety guidance.
-This includes protection from animals and people, hydration/food, not getting lost, injured, having a support system, etc. Check out the comprehensive trail running guide to learn more.
+If not racing but just training, it is imperative to follow strong safety guidance.
+This includes protection from animals and people, hydration/food, not getting lost, or injured, having a support system, etc. Check out the comprehensive trail running guide to learn more.

 Trail running offers tons of benefits to all the athletes engaging in the sport.
 It is a community sport that brings people together to cheer for their participants at different stages of the race.
 The organizers consider a lot of precautions to ensure that all athletes will do well throughout the course.